Chairperson: Lisa Boland

 The PA has 2 parents from the Parent Association to represent the school parent body and put forward our views and opinions to the Board of Management.

 The PA runs the Book Rental Scheme.
-This year we expanded the Rental Scheme to include all books and stationery for each child in the school.
-We also purchased additional sets of graded readers and replaced some older rental books for some of the classes.
+In recent years we have expanded the Rental Scheme to include all books and stationery for each child in the school.
+We also help fund the purchase of additional sets of graded readers and literacy material and to replace some older rental books.

 If you need to contact the PA you can email us to email@example.com We would welcome any feedback you have on the work the PA does as well as any fundraising suggestions that you might have.